Charikshith/GEN_AI_REPO/Mastering_Python/17 - Multiprocessing.md

 ---

-## 007 Pipes (Part 1)
+# 007 Pipes (Part 1)

 ## Understanding Inter-Process Communication with Pipes in Python

 Inter-process communication (IPC) is essential when working with multiple processes in Python, as each process runs in its own memory space.
 One effective way to achieve IPC is by using pipes.
-This guide will walk you through the basics of using pipes for communication between processes.
+This section will walk you through the basics of using pipes for communication between processes.

 ### What Are Pipes?